Azure/azure-sdk-for-go/documentation/new-version-quickstart.md

 ### Upgrade Go version

 You could download and install the latest version of Go from [here](https://go.dev/doc/install).
-It will replace the existed Go on your machine.
+It will replace the existing Go on your machine.
 If you want to install multiple Go versions on the same machine, you could refer this [doc](https://go.dev/doc/manage-install).

 ### Using Azure CLI to Sign In